MitchelPaulin/PopulationSimulator/README.md

 # PopulationSimulator
-A simulator meant to see how populations evolve over time due to natural occuring mutations
+A simulator meant to see how populations evolve over time due to natural occurring mutations

 # Dependecies
-Uses python3 and pip for convience
+Uses python3 and pip for convenience

-PyQt5, PySide2 for graphics
+PyQt5 for Graphics

-Recommended that you use the optional dark theme qdarkstyle
+Recommended that you use the optional dark theme qdarkstyle, PySide2 is required because of this theme

 # To Run
-First install dependenceis (install-dependences.sh)
+First install dependencies (install-dependencies.sh)

 python3 MainWindow.py